- In Hawaii, Medicare beneficiaries who struggle to afford their premiums may be eligible for help through a Medicare Savings Program (MSP).

 Hawaii’s Long Term Care Ombudsman helps beneficiaries understand their options for long-term care and investigates complaints made regarding a person who is receiving LTSS.
 This program is offered through the state’s Aging and Disability Resource Centers (ADRC).

 You can contact that program by calling 808-643-ADRC (643-2372) or visiting its website.

 How do I apply for Medicaid in Hawaii?

 Josh Schultz has a strong background in Medicare and the Affordable Care Act.
 He coordinated a Medicare expert technical assistance contract at the Medicare Rights Center in New York City, where he also represented clients in extensive Medicare claims and appeals.
 In addition to advocacy work, Josh helped implement federal and state health insurance exchanges at the technology firm hCentive.
-He has also held consulting roles, including at Sachs Policy Group, where he worked on Medicare and Medicaid related client projects.
+He has also held consulting roles, including at Sachs Policy Group, where he worked with hospital, insurer and technology clients.